FMNSSun/genstatem/README.md

 #### states.transitions.to

 Name of the target state.
 If the specified event occurs the state machine will transition into the target state.
+This may be left empty if no transition shall occur.

 #### states.transitions.action

 Name of the function to be executed whenever this transition occurs.
 The function is called before the state is updated.
 The type of the function must be `func(e Event, s State)`.
+This may be left empty if no function should be executed.

 ### init